Our social performance at a glance

 Supporting education is a key pillar of our social responsibility.
 Our initiatives reward excellence and encourage the new generation to pursue knowledge and education:

-- The Great Moment for Education initiative – Since 2003, every year we reward the high-school graduates who achieve top marks in the university entry exams.
+- The Moving Education Forward initiative – Since 2003, every year we reward the high-school graduates who achieve top marks in the university entry exams.

 - Scholarships at CTY Greece – We sponsor the scholarship programme, so that gifted and talented students can attend special inspirational educational programmes.